fiher/SortingFunction/README.md

 # SortingFunction
-I have made a function for sorting array of objects by any given property even if it doesnot exist in the objects and as many properties as the user wants
+I have made a function for sorting array of objects by any given property even if it doesnot exist in the objects and as many properties as the user wants.
+By default it sorts them in descending order.
+If you want to be sorted by ascending order by a given property then what you should do is {"propertyName":"asc"} and if the objects are equal by this exact given property then it will be sorted in descending order by the next property (if there is one).
+This way you are given more control while sorting because you can sort in ascending order by 3 properties or in descending by 5 and so on.